This guide is brought to you by Zen Flowchart, the simplest free flowchart maker.

 In most cases, you can start with terminal symbol, and start drawing more process symbols (rectangles) for the next steps, and continue working your way through the end of the process.
 Because flowcharts are read left to right and top to bottom, make sure to draw your terminal symbol at the top left corner of your workspace.

 Fill in the remaining steps.
 We recommend working in the natural order of the process.
 An optional step here is to style your chart with different shapes and color to make it easier to follow.

 Flowcharts should be made easily accessible to all parties involved.
 So make sure you publish your work in the right place.
-Our flowchart software Zen Flowchart has a handy publishing feature, which allows you to publish and share your flowcharts.
-Any future updates you make to the document will automatically be updated.
+Our flowchart maker has a handy publishing feature, which allows you to publish and share your flowcharts.

 From the basic flowchart, we have seen its proliferation into other variations to serve specific functions and industries.
 Here are some types of flowchart you may come across: